 Ge 145.
 Isotope-Ratio Mass Spectrometry.
 9 units (1-4-4); first term.
 This class provides a hands-on introduction to the construction and operating principles of instrumentation used for isotope-ratio mass spectrometry.
 The class is structured as a 1-hour lecture plus 4-hour lab each week examining the major subsystems of an IRMS, including vacuum systems, ionization source, mass analyzer, and detector.
 Laboratories involve hands-on deconstruction and re-assembly of a retired IRMS instrument to examine its components.
 Course is limited to 6 students at the discretion of the instructor, with preference given to graduate students using this instrumentation in their research.
-Taught in odd years; offered 2023-24.
+Taught in odd years; not offered 2022-23.
 Instructor: Sessions.

 ME/CE/Ge/ESE 146.
 Computational Methods for Flow in Porous Media.
-9 units (3-0-6); For course description, see Mechanical Engineering
+9 units (3-0-6); For course description, see Civil Engineering

 Ge/Bi/BE/CNS/ESE 147.
 Challenges and Opportunities in Quantitative Ecology.
-6 units (6-0-0); third term.
+3 units (3-0-0); third term.
 Ecosystems are defined by dynamical interactions between groups of organisms, the communities they constitute, and the physical and chemical conditions and processes occurring in the environment.
 These dynamics are complex and multiscale across both length and time.
 This course will explore quantitative approaches that observe, measure, model, and monitor ecosystems and the services that they provide society-and the emerging opportunities that could employ these approaches to improve and strengthen global sustainability when it comes to our own ecology.
 This course will feature lectures each week from different members of the Caltech faculty working on ecological problems from different angles in order to illustrate how fresh insights can emerge by drawing on diverse ways-of-knowing.
 Given in alternate years; not offered 2022-23.
-Instructors: Fischer, Tejada.
+Instructor: Fischer (and a rotating cast of Caltech faculty).

 Ge/ESE 149.
 Marine Geochemistry.
 9 units (3-0-6); second term.
 Prerequisites: ESE 102.
 Introduction to chemical oceanography and sediment geochemistry.
 We will address the question "Why is the ocean salty?" by examining the processes that determine the major, minor, and trace element distributions of seawater and ocean sediments.
 Topics include river and estuarine chemistry, air/sea exchange, nutrient uptake by the biota, radioactive tracers, redox processes in the water column and sediments, carbonate chemistry, and ventilation.
-Given in alternate years; not offered 2023-24.
+Given in alternate years; not offered 2022-23.
 Instructor: Adkins.